What to Do in Colmar, France Beyond Chrismas Markets

 Get a Unique Souvenir

-In Colmar, everything is picturesque and as a result, there are many boutiques selling little crafts and unique gifts.
+In Colmar, everything is picturesque and as a result, many boutiques are selling little crafts and unique gifts.

 The most unique one is a little handmade house, a handpainted replica of Colmar’s building, sold for years by a man who opens his window.
 The building is famous and called Maison dite “au Pèlerin“ but it’s really not a store – it’s just a local that opens his private window (the one on the left side) and sells his crafts.